GOING VIRTUAL IN 2021

 Call For Presentations

 Quality workshops are scheduled to provide a quality educational experience that will enhance both professional growth and job performance.
 Do you have a presentation that you would like to offer for next year’s school?
-The submission deadline for the 2024 conference is November 1, 2023.
+The submission deadline for the 2025 conference is September 1, 2024.

 Learn More

-Carl Nowell Award Recipients
+Carl Nowell leadership Award

 The Carl Nowell Leadership Award is presented each year to honor a person who embodies the following characteristics: